-- 6. Conflicting Language?
-RTC section 63.1(c)(8) excludes legal entity interests from the definition of real property eligible for the parent-child exclusion.
-Although these amendments create an exclusion in addition to the RTC section 63.1 exclusion, the author may want to consider whether they should be prefaced with "Notwithstanding section 63.1, subdivision (c)(8)," - 7.
+- 2. Retrospective Change in Ownership Exclusion.
+The provisions of this bill are similar to other retrospective change in ownership exclusions where reassessments have been reversed on a prospective basis.
+Specifically, RTC section 62(j) provides for transfers between co-owners occurring between 1975 and 1981, RTC section 62(n) for transfers between parents and disabled children occurring between 1975 and 1984, RTC section 62(p) for transfers between domestic partners registered with the California Secretary of State occurring between 2000 and 2006, and RTC section 62(q) for transfers of local registered domestic partners occurring between 2000 and 2006 and 2015. - 3.
+Parent-Child Change in Ownership Exclusion.
+The parent-child exclusion applies to a transfer of real property and generally does not apply to a transfer of interests in a legal entity.
+This is consistent with California Constitution article XIII A, section 2(h), and RTC section 63.1, which provide that change in ownership does not include the purchase or transfer of the principal residence of the transferor in the case of a purchase or transfer between parents and their children, as defined by the Legislature, and the purchase or transfer of the first \$1 million of all other real property between parents and their children.
+While this bill is consistent with the intent of the parent-child exclusion, it is more narrow in that qualified property must both consist of a principal residence and not exceed \$1 million of other property.
+Conceivably, a parent could transfer \$1 million of property individually under the parent-child exclusion and another \$1 million indirectly via a legal entity under the exclusion proposed by this bill.
+Would this new exclusion be better placed in RTC section 63.1 as part of the parent-child exclusion? - 4.
 Different Laws apply to Legal Entity Ownership Interest Transfers.
-Existing laws8 prevent the parent-child exclusion from applying to a family farm homestead that includes a principal residence if the parents placed it into a corporation after they bought it and subsequently die.
+Existing laws7 can prevent the parent-child exclusion from applying to a family farm homestead that includes a principal residence if the parents placed it into a corporation after they bought it and subsequently die.
 Thus, under this fact pattern, a family farm that includes the principal residence when passed down to the children after the parent's death will be reassessed to its current market value, despite the parent-child exclusion.
-This bill would allow the reversal of the reassessment of a small family homestead that has been the child's continuous place of residence, which would otherwise qualify in this limited instance on a prospective basis. - 8.
+This bill would allow the reversal of the reassessment of a small family homestead that has been the child's continuous place of residence, which would otherwise qualify in this limited instance on a prospective basis. - 5.
 Legal Entity Ownership Interest Transfer Exclusions.
-Currently, the following transfers of an interest in a legal entity are excluded from reassessment: - Transfer of legal entity interests that do not result in (1) a change in control or (2) cumulative transfers of more than 50 percent of original co-owner interests.9 - Corporate reorganization, where all of the corporations involved are members of an affiliated group.10 - Transfer of legal entity interests solely between spouses or registered domestic partners.11 - Transfer of legal entity interests that results solely in a change in the method of holding title.12
+Currently, the following transfers of an interest in a legal entity are excluded: - Transfer of legal entity interests that do not result in (1) a change in control or (2) cumulative transfers of more than 50 percent of original co-owner interests.8 - Corporate reorganization, where all of the corporations involved are members of an affiliated group.9 - Transfer of legal entity interests solely between spouses or registered domestic partners.10